To strengthen youth and families, and to reduce the incidence of delinquency, abuse and neglect through volunteer involvement.

 The film’s mission is to educate, inform and inspire people to effectively self-regulate their screen time.

-online community screening from
+online community screening.

 Every Spring, Berkley/Huntington Woods Youth Assistance recognizes youth from the Berkley School District for their positive, volunteer contributions to their schools and communities.
 Nominations are solicited mid-Winter from school faculty and administrators, local faith communities, local municipalities, and private citizens.